The loveyourbrain team

-As the Yoga Program Manager, Ramsay supports the expansion of the yoga program and co-leads LYB yoga teacher trainings.
-She has spent nearly six years working for mission-minded nonprofits, leading fundraising efforts and supporting programmatic offerings.
-She is also an E-RYT 200 certified yoga instructor and has been teaching since 2012.
-Ramsay believes that yoga is a practice of coming to know ourselves - physically, emotionally, and spiritually - and in doing so, we grow to love ourselves more deeply.
-She is thrilled to have the opportunity to contribute her nonprofit experience combined with her passion for yoga and mindfulness in order to expand the community of people who love their brains, their bodies, and themselves.
+As the Yoga Program Manager, Ramsay supports the expansion of the yoga program and co-leads LYB yoga teacher trainings for teachers and clinicians to offer TBI-centered yoga and meditation.
+She has spent seven years working for mission-minded nonprofits.
+Ramsay has over 600 hours of training in various styles of yoga, including restorative, yin, prenatal, and she is certified through the Integrative Amrit (I AM) Method as a yoga nidra instructor.
+Ramsay believes yoga is a practice of coming to know ourselves - physically, emotionally, and spiritually - and in doing so, we grow to love ourselves more deeply.
+She is fortunate to contribute her nonprofit experience combined with her passion for yoga and mindfulness in order to expand the community of people who love their brains, their bodies, and themselves.

 As the Yoga Program Coordinator, Mary supports the operations of the LoveYourBrain Yoga program.
 Mary has spent eight years working in nonprofit management leading programs developed for underserved communities.
 Her recent TBI has given her insight into the everyday effects of a brain injury, and ignited a passion for building community and supporting healing for those also touched by this experience.
 As a certified yoga instructor, Mary has sought ways to reach audiences who may benefit from yoga outside of traditional studio classes.